na-stewart/sanic-security/README.md

     return response
 ```

-* Requires Authentication (This method is not called directly and instead used as a decorator.)
+* Requires Authentication (This method is not called directly and instead used as a decorator)

 New/Refreshed session will be returned if expired, requires encoding.